echoedinvoker/docs-web-animation/2025-08-10_when-to-use-web-animations-API.md

-# when to use web animations API
+# When to Use Web Animations API

 Below we have an element called `square` and we apply a simple animation called `moveAndRotate` to it.